 - Intermittent fasting

-What foods are best for losing belly fat?
+What foods are best for losing belly fat over 50?

-The best foods to include in your diet that help you lose belly fat are:
+The best foods to include in your diet that help you lose weight are:

 - Plant based food such as vegetables, fruit, nuts and seeds.